 Where to Stay on Bainbridge Island

 I don’t think I’ve ever stayed in a hotel with so many different lamps and interesting accessories.
 Complimentary wifi, water view and dog friendly rooms, and a seasonal pool that I would love to enjoy (it shuts down in September) all contribute to the lovely amenities.
-The Inn is part of Pleasant Beach Village, which is adorable and includes an arthouse movie theater, coffee shop, farm shop with fresh local farm goods, and other boutiques and restaurants.
-We loved it so much we are already talking about wanting to go back next summer.
+The Inn is part of Pleasant Beach Village, which is adorable and includes an arthouse movie theater, coffee shop, farm shop with fresh local farm goods, boutiques and restaurants.
+We loved it so much we are already talking about going back next summer.

 What to Do on Bainbridge Island